judewoolls/ClassifyBooking/README.md

 ### Deployment Process

-The ClassFit project was deployed using Heroku, a cloud platform that enables developers to build, run, and operate applications entirely in the cloud.
+The ClassifyBooking project was deployed using Heroku, a cloud platform that enables developers to build, run, and operate applications entirely in the cloud.
 Below are the steps taken to deploy the project:

 1. **Prepare the Application**: Ensure all dependencies are listed in the `requirements.txt` file and the application is configured to use a PostgreSQL database in production.